yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 #### Secondary Brokers

+Secondary Brokers engaged in the journey need to retain structured scope app2app:*client_app_deep_link* in downstream authorization requests they create.

 #### Note - Downgrade to App2Web

+If Client App reaches a User-Interacting Authorization Server with no app handling its urls, it may not be possible to relaunch the last authorization request URL on the browser as it might have included a single use request_uri which by now has been used and is therefore invalid.

+In such a case the Client App needs to start over, generating a new authorization request without App2App indication.

+This request is then launched on the browser.
+The remaining flow follows {{RFC8252}} and is therefore not further elaborated in this document.

 ### Processing by User-Interacting Authorization Server

+The User-Interacting Authorization Server processes the authorization request using its native app:

+* Native app displays the UI for user authentication and authorization.
+* The client_app_deep_link provided in the strcutured scope, overrides the request's original redirect_uri:

+  * User-Interacting Authorization Server's native app validates that an app owning client_app_deep_link is on the device
+  * If so it natively invokes it, handing it the redirect url with its response parameter
+  * If such an app does not exist it is an error and the flow terminates

+* To establish trust towards client_app_deep_link, User-Interacting Authorization Server shall use OpenID Federation:

+  * It strips url path from client_app_deep_link (retaining the domain)
+  * It adds /.well-known/openid-federation and performs trust chain resolution
+  * It inspects Client's metadata for redirect_uri's and validates client_app_deep_link is included

 ### Client App traverses Brokers in reverse order

+Client App is invoked by User-Interacting Authorization Server App with a url as parameter which is the request's redirect_uri.
+Client App validates this url, and any url later obtained as a 3xx redirect instruction from the brokers it traverses, against the Allowlist it previously generated and fails if any url is not included in the Allowlist.
+Client App invokes the url it received using HTTP GET:

+* If the response is a redirect instruction (HTTP Code 3xx + Location header), Client App repeats the logic and proceeds to call obtained urls until reaching its own redirect_uri (client_app_deep_link).
+* Otherwise (HTTP Code 2xx / 4xx / 5xx) is a failure.

 ### Client App obtains response

+Once Client App's own redirect_uri is obtained in a redirect 3xx directive, Client App proceeds according to OAuth to exchange code for tokens or handle error responses.

 # Security Considerations

 ## OAuth request forgery and manipulation

+It is recommended Client App shall be a confidential OAuth client.

 ## Secure Native application communication

+If Client App uses a Backend it is recommended to communicate with it securely:
+* Use TLS recommended version and ciphers.
+* Use DNSSEC.
+* Perform certificate pinning.

 ## Deep link hijacking

+It is recommended that all apps in this specification shall protect their deep links using Android universal links / iOS App Links including the most specific package identifiers to prevent deep link hijacking by malicious apps.

 ## Open redirection

+Client App constructs an Allowlist of domains it traverses through while processing the request, for enforcing urls it shall later traverse through during response processing.

+This serves to mitigate open redirection attacks as urls outside of this Allowlist will be rejected.

+In addition Client App should ignore any invocation for response processing which is not in the context of a request it initiated.

+One way to achieve this is by treating the Allowlist as a single-use object and destruct it after each protocol flow ends.

+Client App should allow only one OAuth request processing at a time.

 ## Authorization code theft and injection

+It is recommended that PKCE is used and that the code_verifier is tied to the Client App instance.

 ## Handling of Cookies

+Client App acts in this specification as a user agent compatible with a browser in respect to handling redirects.

+It can be expected that some Authorization Servers will use Cookies to bind security elements (state, nonce, PKCE) to the user agent.

+To support these security measures and prevent breaking the flow, Client App should act like a browser with regards to Cookies, namely:

+* Store cookies it obtains on HTTP responses.
+* Send cookies on subsequent HTTP requests to servers that returned cookies.

 # IANA Considerations